iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Imperative vs. Declarative

-A benefit of writing code in a functional way is that functional programming focuses on what should be done rather than on how it should be done.
+The benefit of writing code in a functional way is that functional programming focuses on what should be done rather than on how it should be done.
 This is also known as imperative[^5] and declarative[^6] programming, where imperative does it in a procedural[^7] style and declarative in a functional style.
 It can also be described as explicit and implicit programming.